-In Addis Ababa the artist constructed a hut made of locally grown, vertically arranged eucalyptus wood and corrugated iron.
-The hut was built in accordance with traditional construction techniques, which do not use any diagonal elements.
-It was equipped with a motor that set the structure in motion, causing the building to lean slowly to one side until the formerly vertical boards were inclined by approximately 35 degrees.
-It then moved upright again before tilting in the other direction.
-All vertical lines tilt, all horizontal lines shift—and the hut becomes a parallelogram.
-After a certain amount of time, the construction collapsed and the hut lay sprawled flat across the ground.
+Hütte (2012) is a site-specific installation featuring a hut made of locally grown, vertically arranged eucalyptus wood and corrugated iron.
+Julius von Bismarck built the hut in accordance with traditional construction techniques of Ethiopia, which do not include any diagonal elements.
+Hütte (2012) is equipped with a motor that sets the structure in motion, causing the building to lean slowly to one side until the formerly vertical boards are inclined by approximately 35 degrees.
+While all vertical lines tilt, and all horizontal lines shift, the hut becomes a parallelogram.
+Repeatedly moving upright before tilting in the other direction, the hut finally collapses, lying sprawled flat across the ground.